 b.
 To determine whether the decision reached regarding the Respondent was based on substantial information, that is, whether there were facts in the case that, if believed by the fact finder, were sufficient to establish that a violation of the Code of Conduct occurred.

 c.
 To determine whether the sanction(s) imposed were appropriate for the violation of the Code of Conduct which the student was found to have committed.

 d.
 To consider new information or other relevant facts not brought out in the original hearing, sufficient to alter a decision, because such information and/or facts were not known to the person appealing at the time of the original Student Conduct Board Hearing.

 3. If an appeal is upheld by the Campus Appeals Board, the matter shall be returned to the original Hearing Board or Student Conduct Administrator for re-opening of the case to allow reconsideration of the original determination.
 If an appeal is upheld with respect to sanctions, the Campus Appeals Board (or appellate officer) may adjust sanctions or choose to refer the case back to the Hearing Board for consideration of sanctions.
 If an appeal is not upheld, the matter shall be considered final and binding upon all involved.

-4. The Campus Appeals Board is comprised of three members including one faculty member, typically the Chair of the Faculty Interest Committee; one student, typically the President of the Luther College Student Senate; and the Vice President and Dean for Student Life.
+4. The Campus Appeals Board is comprised of three members including one faculty member, typically the Chair of the Faculty Interest Committee; one student, typically the President of the Luther College Student Senate; and the Dean of Student Engagement.
 Depending upon the circumstances of the case, an alternative designee may review the case if it is determined a conflict of interest may arise based upon the specified representation.
-During times when classes are not in session, an appeal may be reviewed by the Vice President and Dean for Student Life who shall make an individual determination on the appeal.
+During times when classes are not in session, an appeal may be reviewed by the Dean of Student Engagement who shall make an individual determination on the appeal.

 Approved by Community Assembly, May 5, 2009